basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 Ethereum has this concept of "gas."
 Each time you perform a transaction of any kind (send ETH, deploy smart contract, interact with smart contract, etc) the initiating party must offer some ETH to the various miners on the network whose hardware processes the transactions.
 "One gas" is worth an amount in "Gwei", which is a denomination of the currency worth 0.000000001 ETH.
 That amount can be set by the person initiating, but the recommended price is a value which fluctuates based on supply and demand.

-With all of this in mind, I decided to find out how much it might cost to deploy might cost me, in a fiat currency such as the US Dollar.
-I opened up `truffle` to estimate the gas by running `ConwaysGameOfLife.new.estimateGas()`, looked up how much 1 gas would be on the main-net at [https://ethgasstation.info/](https://ethgasstation.info/), and found out the rate of ETH to USD.
-I've updated these numbers just before publishing, too, but they weren't too far off.
+With all of this in mind, I decided to find out how much it might cost to deploy in a fiat currency such as the US Dollar.
+I opened up `truffle console` to estimate the gas by running `ConwaysGameOfLife.new.estimateGas()`, looked up how much 1 gas would be on the main-net at [https://ethgasstation.info/](https://ethgasstation.info/), and found out the rate of ETH to USD.
 This is how I worked out the cost.

 ```